Quantcast

 What to do about bad referee calls?

-Be a good sport.
-Set an example for the children.
-Many of the referees, especially for the younger age groups are new, still learning the ropes and are doing their best.
 Spectators are encouraged to watch the games but are NOT permitted to "participate" by making negative comments to anyone at any time.
 This is considered verbal abuse and will not be tolerated.
 Such activity will result in ejection of the offender and/or forfeit of the game.

 How can I appropriately cheer on the team?

-Positive comments (e.g. Great play, good hustle, etc.) are terrific motivators for players.
 Please refrain from providing tactical directions to players.
 It distracts the players, and you may be giving them directions that conflict with what the coach wants them to do.

 Where can I sit during games?

-RDYSL rules require that the team and it’s associated parents/fans, be on one side of the field, while the opposing team and their parents/fans are on the opposite side of the field.
-This rule is designed to keep the opposing parents separated.
-During the game, please do not sit right next to your son’s team.
-And, please do not call him over to you during the game or during play stoppage.
+During the game please do not sit right next to your son’s team.
+Please do not call him over to you during the game or during play stoppage.
 This distracts the players and makes it difficult for the coach to work with his team.
-Neither parents or coaches can be stationed at numerous points around the field to coach their players.

 Look at the trash!
 Who's cleaning up this place?

-Field cleanliness and maintenance is everyone's responsibility..
+Field cleanliness and maintenance is everyone's responsibility.
 Pick up trash on your way off the fields.

 Who cuts the grass and lines the fields?